tommadness/KH2Randomizer/helpinfo/faq.md

 **Randomize Ability Pool** makes it so the only guarantee is exactly 1 `Second Chance` and 1 `Once More` in the ability pool.
 This can result in, for example, 2 `Finishing Plus`es, 0 `Scan`s, 3 `Light & Darkness`es, et cetera.

+The exact possibilities are:
+- 0 or 1 of each `Action Ability`
+- Exactly 4 of each `Growth Ability`
+- Exactly 1 `Second Chance`
+- Exactly 1 `Once More`
+- 0 or more of each `Support Ability`

 # Item Placement Difficulty

 ## What does Seed Item Placement Difficulty mean?